 - Public Infrastructure Public infrastructure projects include construction, reconstruction, replacement of, and repairs to major assets such as roads, sidewalks, bridges, and most transportation related assets.
 Most of these projects are financed through the issuance of bonds.
-Some projects are funded in part through federal transportation grants. - Parks and Recreation Parks and Recreation includes all of the Town's park system, athletic fields, public pools, and recreational facilities.
+Some projects are funded in part through federal transportation grants. - 2.
+Parks and Recreation Parks and Recreation includes all of the Town's park system, athletic fields, public pools, and recreational facilities.
 Parks and Recreation projects are financed through the same array of sources as other infrastructure and facilities projects. - 3.
 Equipment and Vehicles Many of the Town's operations rely on the use of heavy equipment and vehicles.
 This is particularly true of the Public Works Department and Police Department.
 A multiyear replacement plan for Public Works equipment is funded each year through a transfer from the General Fund operating budget.
 This appropriation to the operating budget also funds most fleet vehicle replacements.
 The Police Department and Fire Department's vehicle replacement plans are funded through their respective department budgets.
 The enterprise operations (Water, Sewer, and Sanitation) all fund heavy equipment and vehicle replacement through their respective funds.

 - 4. Facilities Projects in this category include construction of new facilities, or the expansion, major improvement to, or major maintenance of existing facilities.
 Major maintenance and some improvements are typically funded through operating budget contributions to a reserve account specifically for facilities.
 The Local Capital Improvement Projects grant (LoCIP) or other grants may supplement funding.
 Larger projects, like new or expanded facilities, are typically financed through the issuance of bonds. - 5.
-Public Safety Fire Department projects include any acquisitions or improvements related to Fire equipment, apparatus, or the Fire stations.
-Following the merger of the Fire districts effective 7/1/23, fire capital is now covered through the General Fund.
-Effective 7/1/14, this section will also include the annual purchase of cruisers for the Police Department, previously budgeted within the operating budget. - 6.
+Fire Department Fire Department projects include any acquisitions or improvements related to Fire equipment, apparatus, or the Fire stations.
+Following the merger of the Fire districts effective 7/1/23, fire capital is now covered through the General Fund. - 6.
 Water System Projects and acquisitions specific to the town's water system are included in this category.
 The primary sources of funding for these items are the issuance of notes and Water Fund operating budget appropriations to reserve accounts. - 7.
 Sewer System Projects and acquisitions specific to the town's sewer system are included in this category.
 The primary sources of funding for these items are the issuance of notes and Sewer Fund operating budget appropriations to reserve accounts. - 8.
 Information Technology The Town's information technology assets comprise an infrastructure that is becoming as extensive and complex as other major assets.
 Planned replacement of information technology equipment, and the introduction of new technologies, has been included in the capital improvement plan for several years.
-Most Information Technology projects are funded through the Information Technology budget as a transfer to a reserve account.
+Most Information Technology projects are funded through the Information Systems budget as a transfer to a reserve account.